ThunderFly-aerospace/.github/profile/README.md

 📞 **Get in Touch**

-Discover how ThunderFly can elevate your UAV operations.
-Contact us at sale@thunderfly.cz or visit [www.thunderfly.cz](https://www.thunderfly.cz/contact-us.html) to found more.
+Discover how ThunderFly can improve your UAV operations.
+Contact us at sale@thunderfly.cz or visit [www.thunderfly.cz](https://www.thunderfly.cz/contact-us.html) to find more.